CondAugFed/CondAugFed/README.md

 ## The second phase training (FedAvg, FedProx)
 Suppose that there is a server that is connected to 10 clients.
-We will provide sample code to execute the federated learning on one device, but you can use this repository to apply federated learning in real situation thanks to Flower.
+We will provide sample code to execute the federated learning on one device, but you can use this repository to apply federated learning with multiple devices.
 To train a global classifier using the proposed conditional augmentation with FedAvg,

 <br/>